AladdinOmar61/project-1/readme.md

 - a whole winning screen (instead of an alert for example)
 - confetti effects for the wining screen
 - adding a joker card to high-low game (joker will have the highest value in this game) that gives you a chance to redeem more points somehow(idea still WIP)
-* add a slogan: "BETCH-a can't beat both games first try!
+- add a card flipping animation